 - Model: Self-contained

-Gladys’ Philosophy and Approach
+Gladys’s Philosophy and Approach

 See a Lesson in Action

-These were her objectives:
+These were the lesson’s objectives:

 Content Objective: Students demonstrate an understanding of the various reasons authors choose to translanguage by analyzing the effects of specific translanguaging word choices.